Interview with Bruce Tavey, and the first submarine to surface on the North Pole.

 “I first read about submarines in the paper at age 13, and knew that was what I wanted to do.
 Did it at 18, and stayed on for 38 years.”

 Tavey was born on April 14, 1932.
 He grew up during war years.
 With most all of the country’s young men and women involved in WWII, 10-year-old Bruce could get a job almost anywhere in the shipyard town where he lived.
 He began working life by selling newspapers and stocking shelves.
 He first read about read about submarines in the paper at age 13, and knew that was what he wanted to do.
 Young Tavey switched to forestry in his teens, and then joined the navy to study nuclear physics and make his way toward his submarine dreams.
 By age 18, he found himself on his first submarine.
 He continued working on and off of submarines for the next 38 years.
+Check out Merritt Supply to see how the vessels are maintained there.
 “I feel very fortunate to have gotten in on the ground floor and stayed.”, Tavey says.

 What is it like to work and live on a submarine?